CausalDynamics: A large-scale benchmark for structural discovery of dynamical causal models: Benchmark details

 \subsection{Hierarchy of Differential Equations}

 The data-generating code for the three tiers of dynamical system complexity described below can be found at \url{https://github.com/kausable/CausalDynamics/tree/main/scripts}.

 \textbf{Simple}.
 From over 130 ordinary and stochastic models, we filter the \texttt{dysts} package\cite{gilpin2023chaosinterpretablebenchmarkforecasting} for three state variables and available Jacobian, which enables us to extract the adjacency matrix, yielding our 59 target systems.
 We generate different combination of graphs from these 59 uncoupled (simple) differential equations and perform the following combination of experiments: (i) varying the Langevin noise amplitude ($\delta \in \{0.0, 0.5, 1.0, 1.5, 2.0\}$, where $\delta >0.0$ generates SDEs integrated with Euler-Maruyama integration scheme), and (ii) mimicking unobserved confounding scenarios.
 In total, 585 unique simple graphs are generated.
 Finally, the success rate for evaluating simple cases is $90\%$ (or 3612 out of 4095 possible evaluations).
-One of the most common failure reasons involves a singular value of the true adjacency matrix where score metrics such as \texttt{AUROC} fail.
+One of the most common failure reasons involves a singular value of the true adjacency matrix where score metrics such as AUROC fail.

 \textbf{Coupled}.
-We then couple the simple systems and perform the following combination of experiments: (i) varying the Langevin noise amplitude ($\delta \in \{0.0, 0.5, 1.0, 1.5, 2.0\}$, (ii) mimicking unobserved confounding scenarios, (iii) changing the number of coupled nodes ($N_{node} \in \{3,5,8\}$), (iv) introducing periodic drivers (Coupled: Periodic) at equal ratio as dynamical system drivers or only having the latter, i.e., nonlinear chaotic drivers (Coupled: Nonlinear), (v) time-signal standardization, (vi) time-lags ($\tau \in \{0,1\}$).
-Though 4800 coupled graphs are supposed to be generated, we keep 4745 of them, as the rest ($<1\%$) exhibit undesired outcomes, e.g., trajectories diverge, even after multiple retries.
-Finally, the success rate for evaluating coupled cases is $99\%$ (or 33208 out of 33215 possible evaluations).
-Similar to the simple case, one of the most common failure reasons involves the singular value of the true adjacency matrix where score metrics such as \texttt{AUROC} fail.
+We then couple the simple systems and perform the following combination of experiments: (i) varying the Langevin noise amplitude ($\delta \in \{0.0, 0.5, 1.0, 1.5, 2.0\}$, (ii) mimicking unobserved confounding scenarios, (iii) changing the number of coupled nodes ($N_{node} \in \{3,5,10\}$), (iv) introducing periodic drivers (Coupled: Periodic) at equal ratio as dynamical system drivers or only having the latter, i.e., nonlinear chaotic drivers (Coupled: Nonlinear), (v) time-signal standardization, (vi) time-lags ($\tau \in \{0,1\}$), (vii) nonlinear edge-level activations.
+Though 18000 coupled graphs are supposed to be generated, we keep 14096 of them, as the rest exhibit undesired outcomes, e.g., trajectories diverge, even after multiple retries.

 \textbf{Climate.} We generated 11 graphs for the different coupling strategies in the coupled ENSO model, and 1 graph for the coupled atmosphere-ocean model.
 Specific hyparameters follow the original papers and discussed in Section~\ref{app:climate}.
 All evaluation succeeded for the climate case.